English Learner Education (ELE)

-ECS Resource Teachers work together with classroom teachers to meet the needs of their students for challenge, enrichment, and extension across all disciplines, within the classroom, throughout the school day.
+ECS Resource Teachers work together with classroom teachers to meet the needs of their students for the challenge, enrichment, and extension across all disciplines, within the classroom, throughout the school day.
 To do this, ECS Resource Teachers spend most of their time collaborating with classroom teachers in conjunction with other specialists.
 Collaboration among classroom teachers and ECS teachers could include:

-- co-teaching a differentiated lesson;
+- Co-teaching a differentiated lesson;

-- working in the classroom with small groups of students or stations;
+- Working in the classroom with small groups of students or stations;

-- designing and implementing digital, inquiry-based, personalized, and project-based learning; or
+- Designing and implementing digital, inquiry-based, personalized, and project-based learning; or

-- assessing students and co-planning appropriate follow-up.
+- Assessing students and co-planning the appropriate follow-up.